Stock market today: Wall Street swings in final hours of trading before Trump's tariff announcement

-NEW YORK (AP) — U.S. stocks are swinging again Wednesday in the final hours before President Donald Trump unveils the tariffs he promised as part of his " Liberation Day " that could drastically remake the global economy and trade.
+NEW YORK (AP) — U.S. stocks are swinging again Wednesday in the final hours before President Donald Trump unveils the tariffs he promised as part of his " Liberation Day," which could drastically remake the global economy and trade.

-The S&P 500 was flat in morning trading after roaring back from an early loss of 1.1%.
+The S&P 500 was up 0.5% in afternoon trading after rallying back from an early loss of 1.1%.
 It's had a pattern this week of opening with sharp drops only to finish the day higher.
-The Dow Jones Industrial Average was up 28 points, or 0.1%, after erasing an initial drop of 360 points.
-The Nasdaq composite was 0.1% lower, as of 10:35 a.m.
+The Dow Jones Industrial Average was up 154 points, or 0.4%, after erasing an initial fall of 360 points, and the Nasdaq composite was 0.9% higher, as of 12:43 p.m.
 Eastern time.

-Financial markets around the world have been particularly shaky lately because of all the uncertainty around what Trump will announce in the event scheduled to begin after the U.S. stock market closes for the day.
+Financial markets around the world have been particularly shaky lately because of uncertainty about what Trump will announce in the event scheduled to begin after the U.S. stock market closes for the day.
 He has said he wants tariffs to make the global system more fair and to bring manufacturing jobs back to the United States from other countries.

 One of the hopes that’s helped push upward on the U.S. stock market recently is the possibility that at least the worst of the uncertainty may have already passed.